 about

-Michael Eberle is lutenist, singer and musicologist internationally active in the fields of early and eastern Mediterranean music.
+Michael Eberle is singer, lutenist, and musicologist internationally active in the fields of medieval, byzantine, and classical makam music.

 He currently is based in Thessaloniki, Greece.